Registering Events with Alcohol: On-Campus Location/Off-Campus Residence

 - Sober Hosts: There must be designated members of the hosting organization who will remain sober for the entirety of the night to help run the event.
 For events on campus, there must be one sober host per every 30 anticipated guests.

 - University-Approved Bartender: AOD will help arrange bartenders for your event.
-The cost of the bartenders is partially subsidized for student groups.
-Your organization will be responsible for $25/hr per bartender for your event (original cost is $35/hr).
+Each student group will have the cost of 1-2 bartenders subsidized in full for up to 4 events each semester.
+After those 4 events, your organization will be responsible for $35/hr per bartender for your event.
 Please budget transfer the money to AOD or bring a check (attn: Trustees of University of Pennsylvania) to VPUL (3611 Locust Walk) at least 48 hours before your event.

-- Security: AOD will help arrange security guards for your event, but your organization/house will be responsible to cover the cost of the security guards.
+- Security: AOD will help arrange security guards for your event, where applicable.
+Each student group will have the cost of security subdized in full for up to 4 events per semester.
+After those 4 events, your organization/house will be responsible to cover the cost of the security guards.
 The guards work in pairs with a minimum of 4 hours per event.
-The cost is $32.50/hr per guard.
+The cost is $36.45/hr per guard.

 - Non-Alcoholic Beverages: Water and alternative non-alcoholic beverages must be readily available to your guests, in amounts appropriate to the expected number of attendees.
 Drinking water before, during, and after a night of drinking can help reduce the negative consequences of alcohol consumption.